The Importance of Humility

 Why Do We Need Humility?

 Humility is an asset for self-improvement.
 By living a humble life, you recognize the areas of your life that need work.
-If your trainer suggests changing a technique to aid your performance in the ring, you must accept that your current technique may not be the best suited for your goals.
-Only with humility and emotional intelligence can you allow advice like this to sink in.
-This skill is the key to becoming more coachable.
+If your coach suggests changing a technique to aid your performance in the ring, you must accept that your current technique may not be the best suited for your goals.
+That comes with letting go of your preconceived notions and trusting your coach.
+Only with humility and emotional intelligence can you allow these encounters to fuel your growth and coachability.

 We also need humility for inner well-being.
-Becoming frustrated and angry at losses come with any struggle in life, so it’s important we understand humility to become a better person.
+Becoming frustrated and angry at failure comes with any struggle in life.
+It’s important we understand humility to be able to better navigate those losses and pick ourselves up after the falls.
+It might sound counter-intuitive, but the more humble you are the more resilient you can be.
+If you can admit and recognize your part in the downfall you can work towards changing it.
 If you combine humility with your passion in life, you’ll rise to the top and overcome failure.

 5 Key Steps to Becoming More Humble

-Don’t ever think that asking questions makes you weak.
+Humble people know that asking questions doesn't make you weak.
 If anything, asking questions makes you a stronger person, both mentally and physically.
-Show your trainer your willingness to learn and make them see that you are really trying.
+Show your coach your willingness to learn and make them see that you are really trying.
+When learning something new, it takes time for understanding to develop.
+Asking questions can help this process along.

 Think back to your school years.
 What if you never asked questions then?
 Remember that you can only succeed if you seek the motivation to do so.
 If there’s something you don’t understand about your training plan, ask your coach to explain in another way or demonstrate.
 Being afraid to ask for guidance could limit you from achieving your goals.

 Why are you training?
-Remind yourself every morning why you’re doing what you do and how you can achieve your goals.
-Doing so just might make you understand the importance in what you’re doing, help you meet your goals, and help you inspire others to pursue their passion.
+Remind yourself every morning why you’re doing what you do, and how you can achieve your goals.
+Doing so just might make you understand the importance of what you’re doing, help you meet your goals, and help you inspire others to pursue their passion.

 Try writing down your goals in a journal, and read it every morning after waking up.
 That way, they’re stuck in your head all day.
 Be sure to practice SMART goal-setting for personal growth and success.